oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 # Introduction for new developers
-This document contains the essentials to get you started coding.
-Please refer to the [Introduction for new developers](@ref) if you are new to OSCAR.
+This document is meant to get new developers started.
+It will not go into depth of programming in Julia or working with git, as there are far better resources on these things online.

 !!! note "Pay attention to your GitHub notifications!"
     Once you open a pull request on GitHub you will receive feedback, comments,